ONSdigital/sdc-int-rh-service/README.md

 CR-555 added datastore backoff support to RH service.
 It uses Spring @Retryable annotation in RespondentDataRepositoryImpl to do an exponential backoff for DataStoreContentionException exceptions.
-If the maximum number of retries is used without success then the 'doRecover' method throws the failing exception, which will then use the standard Rabbit retry mechanism to try again.
+If the maximum number of retries is used without success then the 'doRecover' method throws the failing exception.

-The explicit handling of contention exceptions has some advantages over increasing the level of Rabbit retries:
+The explicit handling of contention exceptions has some advantages:

   - Keeps log files clean when contention is happening, as an exception is only logged once both layers of retries have been exhausted.
   - Easy analysis on the quantity of contention, as a custom retry listener does a single line log entry on completion of the retries.